Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_3.md

 type: multipleChoice
 ---

-## After the agent chooses a piece of art for the buyer:
+## After the agent chooses a piece of art and the buyer sees the result:

 ---